 I've reviewed as many kamado grills as possible including the Big Green Egg smoker.
 All kamado grills are not the same and you can save a lot of money by getting the right one to suit your needs.

 Above left we have a Big Green Egg and to the right a Primo XL Oval.
-Great for all year round cooking - My own ceramic grill is a Monolith (better value for money in my opinion) and I use it come rain or shine because the results are simply divine.
+Great for all year round cooking - My own ceramic grill is a Monolith (indeed it's the Monolith Classic that makes it to the top of my Top 10 Best BBQ Grills And Smokers 2017) and I use it come rain or shine because the results are simply divine.

 Ceramic is a fantastic insulant and this give the kamado significant advantages over other types of grill and smoker.